Answering All Your Questions

 Initial Consultation

-We begin with a virtual, confidential meeting to understand your needs, gather your background information, and explain the evaluation process.
-If you have an attorney, we coordinate to ensure all legal requirements are met.
+We begin with a virtual, confidential meeting to understand your needs, review background information, and explain each step of the evaluation process.

 Comprehensive